Monster Hunter: Legends of the Guild: Plot

-Before Monster Hunter: World, as the Fifth Fleet makes its way across the Great Sea to the New World, a group of young hunters aboard the flagship begin to brag about the upcoming battle against the Elder Dragon, Zorah Magdaros, only to be silenced by Aiden, a veteran hunter sitting nearby.
-Hoping to humble the youngsters, Aiden recounts his own tale of his first encounter with an Elder Dragon.
+Before Monster Hunter: World, as the Fifth Fleet makes its way across the Great Sea to the New World, a group of young hunters aboard the flagship begin to brag about the upcoming battle against the Elder Dragon, Zorah Magdaros, only to be silenced by Aiden, a veteran hunter.
+Hoping to humble the youngsters, Aiden recounts his first encounter with an Elder Dragon.

 Ten years ago, Aiden was a teenager living in a small mountain village.
-Since the village is so small and remote, the people cannot afford the time or zenny (the in-world currency) required to go to the nearest Guild-house whenever some minor monster makes a pest of itself.
+Since the village is so small and remote, the people cannot afford the time or money required to go to the nearest Guild-house whenever some minor monster causes problems.
 Aiden had taken it upon himself to hunt down these monsters for his neighbors.
-He is sent into the wild to find the monster that stole some livestock from the village, only to encounter a Velocidrome, a large, blue, Velociraptor-like Bird Wyvern.
-Aiden is almost eaten by the monster until Julius, a Hunter from the guild, saves him and escorts him back to the village.
-Soon Aiden learns from Julius that the monster that took the livestock, an anthropomorphic catlike Lynian creature called a Melynx, was the true culprit and the tracks Aiden was following were fake.
+He is sent into the wild to find the monster that stole some livestock from the village, only to be almost eaten by a Velociraptor-like monster.
+Aiden is rescued by Julius, a Hunter from the guild, and learns from him that the monster that took the livestock, an anthropomorphic, catlike creature called a Melynx, was the true culprit and the tracks Aiden was following were fake.
 Aiden finds the hideout of the Melynx, named Nox.
 Aiden captures Nox and brings him to the village to show Julius.
 He soon learns from the Wyverian leader that an Elder Dragon, a monster that can devastate the environment and leave mass destruction in its wake, is on its migration path to the New World, which will bring it through Aiden's village.

 Julius agrees to bring Aiden to see the Elder Dragon to confirm the upcoming attack so that the villagers will agree to evacuate.
 Aiden, Julius, and Nox reach the site where the Elder Dragon was sighted.
-The Elder Dragon is revealed to be a Lunastra, a blue female Manticore-like Elder Dragon with powers to cause explosions with her powder.
+The Elder Dragon is revealed to be a Lunastra, a Manticore-like Elder Dragon that can cause explosions.
 Aiden decides to have the whole village fight off the Lunastra instead of fleeing from it.
 Though it's against his protocol, Julius decides to stay with the village and fight off the Lunastra as well, shooting a signal flare to call other Hunters.